prajapatiprathamesh/Whatsapp_Chat_Analyzer/README.md

 # WhatsApp Chat Analyzer

 ## Overview
 The **WhatsApp Chat Analyzer** is an interactive web app that allows users to analyze their exported WhatsApp chat data.
-This tool is hosted online and accessible at [WhatsApp Chat Analyzer](https://whatsappchatanalyzer-prathamesh.streamlit.app/).
+This tool is hosted online and accessible at https://whatsappchatanalyzer-prathamesh.streamlit.app/.

 With just a few clicks, you can gain meaningful insights into your chat history, including:
 - Participant statistics